ParadropLabs/Paradrop/docs/overview/index.rst

 cloud computing.

-Despite all of the benefits of cloud computing, there are some inherent trade-offs in the approach.
+Despite all of the benefits of cloud computing, there are some inherent trade-offs to the approach.
 Cloud computing requires developers to host services and data on off-site data centers.
 That means that the computing and storage resources are spatially distant from end-users and out of their control, which raises issues related to network latency, security, and privacy.